RCasatta/blocks_iterator/README.md

 ### Through Pipes

-Other than inside Rust programs, ordered blocks with prevouts could be iterated using Unix pipes.
+Other than inside Rust programs, ordered blocks with previous outputs could be iterated using Unix pipes.

 ```
 $ cargo build --release